 If you decide to use LinkedIn, creating a strong profile and updating it often is important.
 A quick Google search will produce plenty of websites with tips on perfecting your LinkedIn profile, but here are a few of our favorite tips:

-• Use a good photo.
-If you don’t have a high-quality, professional headshot for your profile, ask a friend to take a photo of how you would look on a job interview in professional dress with a plain background
+- Use a good photo.
+If you don’t have a high-quality, professional headshot for your profile, ask a friend to take a photo of how you would look in a job interview in professional dress with a plain background

-• Personalize your LinkedIn URL.
-When you edit your profile, you have the option to create a personal URL which adds a professional look to your resume or cover letter.
+- Personalize your LinkedIn URL.
+When you edit your profile, you have the option to create a personal URL, which adds a professional flair to your resume or cover letter.
 Your personal URL will look something like this: LinkedIn.com/in/JaneDoeRMA.

-• Perfect your summary.
-Write this in the first person and talk about your strengths, experiences and what you bring to the table as an allied health professional.
-You can also mention opportunities you’re looking for or the type of people you are looking to connect with.
+- Perfect your summary.
+Write this in the first person and talk about your strengths, experiences, and what you bring to the table as an allied health professional.
+You can also mention opportunities you’re looking for or the types of people with whom you are looking to connect.

 Professional networking is an ongoing process.
-A strong LinkedIn profile can help you get noticed, open the door to new professional relationships and enhance your professional presence.
-We hope to have given you the tools to begin taking advantage of LinkedIn as an asset in your professional life.
+A strong LinkedIn profile can help you get noticed, open the door to new professional relationships, and enhance your professional presence.
+We hope these tools help you take advantage of LinkedIn as an asset in your professional life.